jgreener64/ProteinEnsembles.jl/README.md

 exprose --i1 input_1.pdb --d1 input_1.dssp --i2 input_2.pdb --d2 input_2.dssp -n 50 -o exprose_out -m 4 -l pocket_points.pdb
 ```

-Allosteric site prediction and needs special file - script to produce this?

 The method may also be run from within Julia.
 The below Julia script does the same thing as the first example above:

 ```julia